 This course investigates the belief system of race from its emergence in the early modern era to its contemporary relevance in various social and political issues.
 To examine the formation of the modern world, the course begins with the 15th-century expansion of Western Judaeo-Christian Europe into Africa and the Americas.
 Then, it will examine the significance of race in several meaningful contexts, including the expropriation of Indigenous in the Americas, the enslavement of Africans, 18th-century Enlightenment thinking, and the 19th-century shift to a "scientific" explanatory model.
-As well, the phenomenon of race in the U.S. Civil Rights movement and its rearticulation in relation to discourses of diversity and multiculturalism after the 1960s will be analyzed.
-Rather than employing the liberal humanist emphasis on "race-relations" or a materialist analysis that views it as an epiphenomenon of an ostensibly more fundamental class dynamic, the course adopts a perspective of race as a organizing principle that institutes of our present hegemonically-Western global order.
+As well, the phenomenon of race in the U.S. Civil Rights Movement and its rearticulation in relation to discourses of diversity and multiculturalism after the 1960s will be analyzed.
+Rather than employing the liberal humanist emphasis on "race relations" or a materialist analysis that views it as an epiphenomenon of an ostensibly more fundamental class dynamic, the course adopts a perspective of race as a organizing principle that institutes our present hegemonically-Western global order.
 To this end, the class will illustrate that race is but a secular variant of how human societies have organized and reproduced their cultural models.

 ||Gen Ed Area Dept:

 Michelle Alexander, THE NEW JIM CROW: MASS INCARCERATION IN THE AGE OF COLORBLINDNESS

 Bruce Baum, THE RISE AND FALL OF THE CAUCASIAN RACE: A POLITICAL HISTORY OF RACIAL IDENTITY

 Frantz Fanon, BLACK SKIN, WHITE MASKS